This deliciously smooth and creamy avocado soup is packed full of goodness and Thai flavors! Low carb, gluten free, and

-Then I added everything to a saucepan with some vegetable stock (you could also use chicken stock or broth – I highly recommend Kettle & Fire – their products are SO good!).
-I brought it to the boil then simmered it for five minutes.
-After checking for seasoning, I served it with chopped fresh cilantro and lime wedges!
-It could serve four people as an appetizer or two as a lunch dish.
+Add the mixture to a saucepan with some vegetable stock (you could also use chicken stock or broth – I highly recommend Kettle & Fire – their products are SO good!).
+Bring it to the boil then simmer for five minutes.

 Low Carb Thai Avocado Soup #lowcarb #avocado Click To Tweet